 How many of you are foodies out here?
 You can allow the students to get a glimpse into how the global food industry works.
 To make things simple and interesting, you can start off by introducing different varieties of bread.
 This can kick-start the breakfast hour of the day.
 Introduce croissants, pitas, tortillas, matzo and dark bread.
 Discuss each country where the flavors originally came from!

 You can also indulge in a power-packed pot lunch activity.
 Allow the parents to take charge of a globally-acclaimed menu.
-You can suggest the students bring fruits juices, food or desserts that represent their heritage.
+You can suggest the students bring fruit juices, food or desserts that represent their heritage.
 At the end of the session, take the recipes from each of them and compile them.
 You can create your very own version of a global culture cookbook.
-This can be sent with each child.
+This can be sent to each child.